PatrikValkovic/grammpy/README.md

 ```

 Each rule class could represent one or more rules.
-Rules are specified by properties on class.
+Rules are specified by properties of class.